Captain Marvel review: A soaring tale of self-discovery with a '90s beat

 As the Marvel Cinematic Universe's first film helmed by a female superhero and the first co-directed by a woman, Captain Marvel has a lot to live up to.
 The stakes are high.
 Especially considering DC already released its own successful, critically acclaimed film led and directed by women: Wonder Woman.

-Let's just say Captain Marvel, in theaters now, was worth the wait.
+Let's just say Captain Marvel was worth the wait.
 It's two hours of pure female empowerment packaged with all the visual power you'd expect from a Marvel blockbuster.
 Brie Larson is fierce and effortlessly cool as a fighter-pilot-turned-space-warrior trying to discover who she really is.
 And it doesn't hurt that Hole, Elastica and Nirvana set the beat with some of the biggest hits of the '90s.

 Grunge looks good on Marvel.